-We are one of the largest European investors in the market of digital invoices and trade receivables, dominating the asset class with a 60% market share and the longest track record of more than 8 years.
-We started with 25 million euros in volumes in 2015 and over the past 8 years, our datadriven transactions have exceeded to 20 billion euros in volumes.
+We are one of the largest European investors in the market of digital invoices and trade receivables, dominating the asset class with a 60% market share and a track record of more than 8 years.
+Fasanara was one of the first European managers to actively trade in this asset class using commingled funds and SMAs since mid-2014.

+We started with 25 million euros in volumes and over the past years, our data-driven transactions have exceeded to 20 billion euros in volumes.
 We expect to cross the 45 billion mark by the end of 2022.
 We harness a vast amount of data to train credit models effectively to achieve better pricing, ranking, and pooling of the assets, and ultimately better performance.